voipnuggets/flux-generator/README.md

 ## Optimized for Apple Silicon with MLX

-This repository utilizes the MLX framework, designed specifically for Apple Silicon, to provide optimized performance for Black Forest Flux and Stable Diffusion image generation.
+This repository utilizes the MLX framework, designed specifically for Apple Silicon, to provide optimized performance for:
+- Black Forest Flux and Stable Diffusion image generation
+- Facebook's MusicGen audio generation

 MLX leverages the unified memory architecture of Apple's M-series chips, enabling faster and more efficient computations.

 ### Why MLX?